emacs-elements/public_elements/README.md

-This repo contains the public files for my channel Emacs Elements:
+This repo only contains the public files for my channel Emacs Elements:

 https://www.youtube.com/channel/UCEqYjPJdmEcUVfHmQwJVM9A

-Files not available here are available to members of the channel.
+*Notes that are not available here are available to members of the channel.*